jhund/rails-recipes/pages/ruby_coding_style_guide.md

 * Use YARD and its conventions for API documentation.
 Don't put an empty line between the comment block and the def.
 [YARD info](http://yardoc.org/).
 * Use empty lines to break up a long method into logical paragraphs.
+Corollary:
+  Avoid long methods.
+* Use newlines around multi-line blocks (`case`, `if`, `do`, `while`, etc.).
-* No trailing whitespace.
+* No trailing whitespace at line endings.

 Syntax